-country o between 1991 and 2003 and the corresponding log change of imports from NAFTA partners.
-As mentioned before, our dependent variable never takes value 0.
+In Tables 3 and 4, the dependent variable is defined as the difference between the log change in Mexican imports of good j (at the HS6 level) from non-NAFTA country o between 1991 and 2003 and the corresponding log change of imports from NAFTA partners.
+As mentioned before, our dependent variable never takes value zero.
 This would only be the case if the growth rates of Mexican imports from third countries coincided with the growth rates of Mexican imports from NAFTA partners, which never happens in our data.

 We have experimented with three alternative ways to construct the dependent variable, which we discuss below.
-First, online Appendix Tables VI-VII show that the results of our triple-difference estimations continue to hold if we collapse the trade data at the product level.
-In these specifications, the dependent variable is constructed aggregating imports across third countries and NAFTA partners, and hence does not take into account zero imports.
+First, Tables VI-VII show that the results of our triple-difference estimations continue to hold if we collapse the trade data at the product level.
+In these specifications, the dependent variable is constructed aggregating imports across third countries and NAFTA partners, and hence does not take into account zero imports.38

-Second, online Appendix Tables VIII-IX reproduce Tables 3 and 4 when we construct the dependent variable using only observations corresponding to goods j
+Second, Tables VIII-IX reproduce Tables 3 and 4 when we construct the dependent variable using only observations corresponding to goods j that Mexico imported from third country o and NAFTA partners in both 1991 and 2003.
+In line with our benchmark regressions, the coefficients of the RoO treatment variables are always negative and highly